 The carport installation process begins with deciding on the location for your carport.
-Pricing includes carport installation (or metal garage installation) for orders over $6,000.00 ( excluding the manufacturing surcharge ) on your level surface.
+Pricing includes carport installation (or metal garage installation) for orders over $2,000.00 (excluding the manufacturing surcharge and sales tax) on your level surface.
 Regular style and Boxed Eave Carports will require a site to be no more than four inches off of level.
 Vertical Roof Carports are more exact and require the site to be within a couple of inches of level.
 An easy way to choose your site is to park the vehicles you want to cover, measure around the vehicles to determine the size that best covers your area, and then select the size carport in our builder that best matches your measurements.
 After you have determined the size of your unit, the next step is to determine the roof style.

 Scott says: "The closer to level you can get the site before carport installation, the better."

 Three different roof styles are available: Regular Roof, Boxed Eave Roof and Vertical Roof.
 Each style is pictured and priced accordingly.